-The symptoms of these pains in women
+The symptoms of vaginal pain in women

 Causes of vaginal pain